-- when one channel-sequence number is missing: SVC→QTA →MIS→ABC↑123↓<= - 2) when several channel-sequence numbers are missing: SVC→QTA→MIS→ABC↑123-126↓<≡ - 2.7.4.1.4.1.1 When the provisions of 2.7.4.1.4.1.1 are applied, the station notified of the missing message(s) condition by the service message shall reassume its responsibility for transmission of the message (or messages) that it had previously transmitted with the transmission identification concerned, and shall retransmit that message (or those messages) with a new (correct in sequence) transmission identification.
-The receiving station shall synchronize such that the next expected channel-sequence number is the last received channel-sequence number plus one. - 2.7.4.1.4.1.2 When the receiving station detects that a message has a channel sequence number less than that expected, it shall advise the previous station using a service message with a text comprising: - 1) the abbreviation SVC: - 2) the procedure signal LR followed by the transmission identification of the received message; - 3) the procedure signal EXP followed by the transmission identification expected: - 4) the end-of-text signal.
+- 2.4.4.1.4.1.1 When the provisions of 2.4.4.1.4.1.1 are applied, the station notified of the missing message(s) condition by the service message shall reassume its responsibility for transmission of the message (or messages) that it had previously transmitted with the transmission identification concerned, and shall retransmit that message (or those messages) with a new (correct in sequence) transmission identification.
+The receiving station shall synchronize such that the next expected channel-sequence number is the last received channel-sequence number plus one. - 2.4.4.1.4.1.2 When the receiving station detects that a message has a channel sequence number less than that expected, it shall advise the previous station using a service message with a text comprising: - 1) the abbreviation SVC; - 2) the procedure signal LR followed by the transmission identification of the received message; - 3) the procedure signal EXP followed by the transmission identification expected; - 4) the end-of-text signal.